devopsguytm/image-promotion/README.md

 oc new-project prod-env
 ```

 3. We will create the Strapi image in OpenShift TEST cluster and  promote the image in OpenShift PROD cluster, therefore we need to link these 2 clusters.
-This is done by generating a serviceaccount login token from the PROD cluster.
+This is done by generating a serviceaccount login token from the OpenShift PROD cluster.
 This token must be saved on OpenShift
 cluster as a secret (eg. os-prod-cluster).
-Another token muste be generatd for OpenShift TEST cluster, which will be used for promoting the image using `skopeo` copy tool.
+Another token muste be generatd for OpenShift TEST cluster, which will be used for promoting the image using skopeo copy tool.

 On OpenShift `PRODUCTION` cluster :